Child Custody in Portland, ME

 Work With an Experienced Portland, Maine Child Custody Lawyer

 A child custody battle is a difficult and frustrating process.
 This is worse when there is animosity between you and the other parent.
-A Portland lawyer that specializes in this area can help to explain the entire process of the child custody battle and can help to make a positive impact on your case whether they mediate the arrangement or defend one party.
+A Portland lawyer who specializes in this area can help to explain the entire process of the child custody battle and can help to make a positive impact on your case whether they mediate the arrangement or defend one party.

 Hire a dedicated and passionate child custody attorney in Portland, Maine.
 Your chances of seeing a custody agreement and visitation rights that are favorable for you will be much more likely.
 If you’re looking to hire an experienced child custody lawyer to help you understand your rights as a parent, you’ve come to the right place.